Canis lupus dingo

 From harsh deserts to lush rainforests, the highly adaptable dingo is found in every habitat and state of Australia except Tasmania.
 Dingoes favour edges of forests next to grasslands.
 In deserts, access to drinking water determines where the animal can live.

 Fraser Island dingoes within the Great Sandy National Park have particularly significant conservation value and iconic status because they have rarely interbred with domestic or feral dogs.
-More information about the dingoes on Fraser Island is available from the Department of National Parks, Recreation, Sport and Racing.
+More information about the dingoes on Fraser Island is available from the Department of National Parks, Sport and Racing.

 What do they eat?